 Tell your doctor immediately if you become pregnant while you are taking pantoprazole.

-If you take pantoprazole for a long period of time, e.g. over 1 year, you will need to see your doctor regularly so that he/she can monitor your condition.
+Keep all of your doctor’s appointments so that your progress can be checked.
+If you take pantoprazole for a long period of time, e.g. over 1 year, you will need to see your doctor regularly so that they can monitor your condition.

 Things you must not do